Nonac/PIMS/Report/Project_evaluation/README.md

 ### Long-term goals

 Let's look into a greater future.
 With the development of IoT technology, people will no longer be satisfied with simply tracking real objects, but to interact with them.
 More specific than IoT (Internet of Things), PIMS promotes the idea of IoV (Internet of Vehicles), the core of which lies in the interaction between M5Stick-C and M5Stack.
 In other words, the communication between the key and the door.
 If we continue to develop this project, we can predict some pictures of the future.
 Ultimately and ideally, the M5Stick can be purchased along with the car, so all new-generation cars can start using this system immediately.
 Sooner or later, it can cover all the parking lots and all the cars registered in the UK.
-Then, the car itself can become an electronic wallet, and it won't be a dream for us to apply such a convenient system at any drive-through restaurants.
+Then, the car itself can become a digital wallet, and it won't be a dream for us to apply such a convenient system at any drive-through restaurants.

 Let's come back to this project, the key-door interaction relies on the Bluetooth technology we have now.
 Of course, for security purposes, it is certainly not possible to use protocols that are so open for a system that involves so many people.
 The project will then have the opportunity to advance the development and implementation of a proximity vehicle interaction encryption protocol.
 The advantages offered by it are significant compared to the identification technologies, such as automatic license plate recognition, image recognition, and IC card radio communication, that exist today.
 The new wireless protocol is fundamentally different from the existing techniques in terms of both the speed and accuracy of recognition.